kboy-silvergym/FirebaseCloudFunctions-for-NewsApp/README.md

 This is perfectly referenced from this article ( https://developers-jp.googleblog.com/2017/04/how-to-schedule-cron-jobs-with-cloud.html )

-You should just edit `appengine/cron.yaml`.
-It's way too easy!
+You should just edit [appengine/cron.yaml](https://github.com/kboy-silvergym/FirebaseFunctionsSample/blob/master/appengine/cron.yaml).